yaksas443/adversaryemulation.github.io/index.md

 permalink: /
 ---
-# Course - Red Team Adversary Emulation
+# Red Team Adversary Emulation Course

 In this course, we look at an organization's security from a real-world adversary perspective.
 You are hired by a FinTech startup to conduct an adversary emulation exercise and steal their customer data (before an actual adversary).
 This exercise assumes zero knowledge about the target network.